 It is all very well to spend hours looking for the perfect pair of hiking boots, then to save money to be able to buy them.
 All that, to come back from your last hiking and “store” your shoes in a closet as is, expecting that your hiking boots will keep their waterproofing the same as the first day you bought them.

 It is true that after a hike, with heavy legs, we hardly ever have the desire and the courage to deal with our shoes.
 After all, “it may well wait until the next day” – and when we take them out the next season, they are always in the same state!

-The problem is that in doing this, the boots are deteriorating, are aging rapidly, their performance decreases and they may more easily to “let you down” in the middle of next hiking.
+The problem is that in doing this, the boots are deteriorating, are aging rapidly, their performance decreases and they may more easily “let you down” in the middle of next hiking.

-You must admit that this would be a pity, after so much time and effort to find the good pair!
+You must admit that this would be a pity, after so much time and effort to find a good pair!

 To avoid this, it is important to take care of your hiking shoes from time to time.
 And contrary to certain received ideas, maintenance is not reserved only to the leather footwear – even if they need it more.

-The first thing to do is to refer to the advice of the manufacturer – because certain mountain boots require a specific maintenance.
+The first thing to do is to refer to the advice of the manufacturer – because certain mountain boots require specific maintenance.
 Where?
 On the little manual that you have thrown in the trash after unpacking your shoes.
 Do not worry, you probably find this information on the Internet site of the brand.

 In the meantime, stay with me for a few tips for the maintenance of your hiking shoes and how to waterproof hiking boots – all in 5 steps.